Why everything you've heard about salt might be wrong

 .

-And guess what: The data reveals a surprising truth about our sodium intake patterns.
+And guess what: The data confirms the truth about our sodium intake patterns.

 In the UK alone, over 60% of average daily salt intake comes from processed foods!

-Astonishingly enough, only around 18% originates from 'discretionary' sources such as salt added during cooking or at the table.
+And only around 18% originates from 'discretionary' sources such as salt added during cooking or at the table.

 I find it misleading that the public conversation always revolves around avoiding salt at home, which inevitably leads to bland and tasteless meals.

-Which feeds our perception of home-cooked food as forever boring while processed foods continue to deceive our senses as the super yummy stuff you can't stop eating and can't get anywhere else except from that branded packet.
+Which in turn feeds our perception of home-cooked food as forever boring while processed foods continue to deceive our senses as the super yummy stuff you can't stop eating and can't get anywhere else except from that branded packet.

-The data is very clear: the most effective way of reducing your intake of salt by far, is cutting down on processed foods and taking control of our own cooking.
+The data is very clear: the most effective way of reducing your intake of salt, by far, is cutting down on processed foods and taking control of our own cooking.

 There is no need to avoid salt when cooking at home.